Configuration File Guide#

 • motion_vectors: Pixel motion.

-• colorize_*: for example, colorize_semantic_segmentation (save as visible color map vs raw ID).
+• colorize_*: For example, colorize_semantic_segmentation (save as visible color map compaired to raw ID).

 Specialized Writers#